Louis-Aime/calendrical-javascript/README.md

 The author specifies the switching date at instatiation.

 ### FrenchRevCalendar
 This exported class defines the calendar used under the French revolution, with the week replaced by the decade.
 This version uses a specific solar intercalation algorithm.
 This calendar conforms to the civil French calendar used from 1793 to 1805.

 ## Exported objects usage

-### Milliseconds : static object
+### timeUnits : static object
  * DAY_UNIT, HOUR_UNIT, MINUTE_UNIT, SECOND_UNIT : number of milliseconds in these units.

 ### Cbcce : class

 #### Constructor (calendRule : object)
 The complete description of the parameters is available in Chronos.js.
 Calendars.js gives usage examples.
  * calendRule is a compound object that describes how to transform a counter into a compound object with date fields, and the reverse.